-- Enter manual mode by clicking the list icon in the upper left corner on the Time Tracker page.
+- Enter manual mode by clicking the list icon in the upper right corner on the Time Tracker page.

 - Optionally type what you've worked on in the "What have you worked on?" box.

 - Optionally, mark time as billable, select project/task, and add tags.